 In a decade with an eating disorder I have learnt A LOT about the illness.
-I have been part of ED communities & involved in advocacy for EDs & mental health.
+I have been part of ED communities and involved in advocacy for eating disorders and mental health.

-I have read extensively on the topic & have formed my own opinions from a collaboration of all of this.
+I have read extensively on the topic and have formed my own opinions from a collaboration of all of this.

 When it comes to compulsive movement within an eating disorder, I do now believe that it is linked to the migratory ‘flee from famine’ animal response our brain and body use when they believe we are in an area of scarce food resources.